 View Point Overlook

 My daughter was so excited.
 Great!
 We did it!
 She slugged some water and took some photos.
 Then she texted all of her friends the pics talking about how she climbed a desert mountain, and going on and on.
 Then we tapped her on the shoulder and told her this wasn’t the top yet.
 “SERIOUSLY?” eyes wide.
 And off we went.

 When we did reach the highest hikable point, and she looked out over the side to see the amazing views, I could see the pride in her shoulders and her smile.
 Her eyes were lit up, and well, the rest of her was just sweaty.
 She saw me standing there, watching her and came over and said to me (hold on, I have to put this in bold)

 “Mom, you were right.
 I’m glad you made me do this.”

-We finished our hike, but it was the idea that she “hiked to the very top of a mountain” which was something that both never occurred to her, or had any inclination to ever do anyway, was now an achievement to show her what she could do.
-Watching us three moms from a suburban town (no mountains, all midwestern flatland) do it spurred her on to do it too.
+We finished our hike.
+Now she thought about this the idea that she “hiked to the very top of a mountain”.
+The idea, which was something that had never occurred to her before, or had any inclination to ever do anyway, was now an achievement to show her what she could do.
+Watching us three moms from a flatland suburban to be able to hike it spurred her on to do it too.

 How true that is.

 After reading this article, Daughter asked to add her own note: